menzHSE/cv-ml-lecture-notebooks/README.md

 ### 3) Perceptrons
 * `perceptron`: Multiple demos of perceptrons in NumPy, PyTorch and MLX.
 Some of the demos are very "spelled-out" to provide some insights into the inner working of gradient descent, e.g. comparison of manually derived gradients vs. automatic differentiation.
+There are several different variants of (the same) gradient descent implemented: "manual" gradient descent, gradient descent via autograd, gradient descent via backprop (`loss.backward()`), and gradient descent using PyTorch optimizers (`torch.optim`).

 <img src="assets/perceptron_01.jpg" width="400"/>